bniladridas/tts/README.md

 - `fix:` for bug fixes (patch version bump)
 - `BREAKING CHANGE:` for breaking changes (major version bump)

 Releases are triggered on pushes to `main` branch.
+The latest release is automatically published to GitHub with generated changelogs.

 ## Conventional Commits